 Quality model

-SIQ Management model
+SIQ management model

 SIQ The management model is a leadership model that drives improved performance.
 The model contributes to a holistic approach.
 It focuses on the crucial role of leadership and the importance of the involvement of all employees.
 SIQ The management model is developed from research and practical application.
 It is based on three cornerstones - Culture, Structure and Systematics.